 For additional questions please email Baylie Albus at email@example.com.

-Applications for the fall 2019 term for Victory Corps are closed.
-The next application period for entry into the spring 2020 term will be from Tuesday, November 5, 2019, to Friday, November 22, 2019.
-If you have any questions, please email Baylie Albus at email@example.com.
+Applications for the spring 2020 term for Victory Corps are open from Monday, November 5, to Friday, November 22.
+All complete applications will be reviewed and select candidates will be contacted for an interview.
+If you have any questions or need assistance with the application, please email Baylie Albus at firstname.lastname@example.org.

 Age: All Victory Crops Volunteers must be between the ages of 13 (rising seventh grader) and 17 (rising 12th grader).